 The Society is managed by a 5 member Board of Directors elected for 3 year terms.
 The terms of office are staggered to provide continuity.
 Board members are elected at the annual membership meeting.
 The Board in turn appoints the Officers of the organization and provides policy direction and oversight.

 In addition, an Advisory Board consisting of former Board members and supporters of OAS, provides such services as may from time to time be desired by the Board.

-Mrs. Mary Jowyk, Founder of the organization, has served as President of OAS from its founding to the present.
+Mrs. Mary Jowyk, Founder of the organization, served as President of OAS from its founding to her passing.

 OAS Board of Directors